 For more information, please e-mail firstname.lastname@example.org.

 Catch the King was a citizen science GPS data collection effort centered in Hampton Roads during the fall of 2017 and 2018 that sought to map the year's highest astronomical tide, known as the "King Tide."
 Using the Sea Level Rise app, volunteers in a dozen Hampton Roads cities and counties participated in the event.
 The goal of the effort was to validate and improve predictive models for future forecasting of increasingly pervasive "nuisance" flooding.
-Partners included the Daily Press, The Virginian-Pilot, WHRO Public Media, WVEC-TV, Wetlands Watch, and the Virginia Institute of Marine Science.
 Given the popularity of the 2017 event, Catch the King will now be an annual activity.

-Classes that are enrolled to participate in the Flood Mapping — Building Resilience in Our Communities project this year are strongly encouraged to participate in the 2019 Catch the King event but it is not mandatory.
+Classes that are interested in the Flood Mapping — Building Resilience in Our Communities project this year are strongly encouraged to participate in the 2019 Catch the King event, on Sunday October 27, but it is not mandatory.

 The Sea Level Rise app was developed by Concursive Corporation, a privately held open source software development and solutions company headquartered in Norfolk in partnership with Wetlands Watch of Norfolk and is available free-of-charge on iTunes and Google Play.